nfh-trust-labs/vc-schemas/energy credentials/ProgramEnrollment VC/readme.md

 ## Use Cases

 - **P2P Energy Trading**: Consumer is authorized to trade excess solar energy with neighbors
-- **Demand Flexibility**: Consumer agrees to reduce consumption during peak hours for incentives
+- **Demand Flexibility**: Consumer agrees to actively reduce consumption during peak hours for incentives
 - **Virtual Power Plant**: Consumer's DER assets are aggregated for grid services
 - **Time of Use**: Consumer opts into time-based pricing programs
 - **Net Metering**: Consumer is enrolled in net metering for solar exports
-- **Green Energy**: Consumer subscribes to renewable energy programs
-- **EV Charging**: Consumer participates in managed EV charging programs

 ## Fields